 Florida is one of several states that relies on no-fault auto insurance laws to reduce the amount of litigation the courts must handle following relatively minor traffic accidents.
 These laws limit who can file a claim based on fault and offer drivers the opportunity to collect compensation for their injuries and lost wages from their own insurance company.

-At the Law Firm of Anidjar & Levine, our Fort Myers car accident attorneys can help you understand your legal rights and options for compensation after an accident.
-Call 1-800-747-3733 today for a complimentary consultation with a car accident lawyer in Fort Myers.
+At the Law Offices of Anidjar & Levine, our Fort Myers car accident lawyers can help you understand your legal rights and options for compensation after an accident.
+Contact us today for a complimentary consultation with a car accident lawyer in Fort Myers.

-As a part of Florida’s no-fault auto insurance scheme, all motorists must carry a personal injury protection (PIP) policy that pays out to cover injuries and lost wages after a crash.
-Because there is no need to establish fault or conduct a large-scale investigation, these policies typically payout quickly and work well after a fender bender or other accident with only minor injuries.
+As a part of Florida’s no-fault auto insurance plan, all motorists must carry a personal injury protection (PIP) policy that covers injuries and lost wages after a crash.
+Because there is no need to establish fault or conduct a large-scale investigation, these policies typically pay out quickly and work well after a fender-bender or other accident with only minor injuries.

 This is the downside to no-fault car accident laws.
-In exchange for PIP coverage, you give up the right to hold the at-fault driver responsible for your injuries unless you meet a certain threshold for serious injuries.
+In exchange for PIP coverage, you give up the right to hold the at-fault driver responsible for your injuries unless you meet a certain threshold.
 We can help you understand what this means and determine if you qualify to pursue action against the motorist who caused your crash.

 For a free legal consultation with a car accidents lawyer serving Fort Myers, 800-747-3733

-In general, you will need to suffer lasting, debilitating injuries to a body part before Florida law allows you to step outside of the no-fault system and file a fault-based claim.
-The cost of stabilizing and treating these injuries and undergoing rehabilitation and therapy to recover as many skills and abilities as possible can exceed the limits of your PIP policy in days or even hours.
+In general, you will need lasting, debilitating injuries to a body part before Florida law allows you to step outside of the no-fault system and file a fault-based claim.
+The treatment needed to stabilize your condition can exceed the limits of your PIP policy in days or even hours.

 To meet the serious injury threshold, you need to suffer: